levnikmyskin/tecnling_vgg/README.md

 * Build the project, you should get a retoricaweb.war file in the target directory;
 * If you cannot build succesfully, try installing Maven on your operating system.

-### Tomcat configuration for running and debugging project locally:
+### GlassFish configuration for running and debugging project locally:
-* Download Tomcat tar.gz (Linux/Mac) archive under binary distributions from apache website https://tomcat.apache.org/download-80.cgi;
+* Download GlassFish zip from javaee.github.io website https://javaee.github.io/glassfish/download
 * Extract the archive somewhere appropriate;
 * In the upper menu of the IDE, click on run -> edit configurations;
-* Click on the + (plus) sign to add a new method and select Tomcat server -> local (if it's not available verify that it is enabled in the plugins settings);
+* Click on the + (plus) sign to add a new method and select GlassFish server -> local (if it's not available verify that it is enabled in the plugins settings, or look for it in the Defaults section);
-* On the application server section, click on Configure, then select the extracted tomcat folder as the Tomcat home;
+* On the application server section, click on Configure, then select the extracted GlassFish folder as the GlassFish home;
 * In the Open browser section use http://localhost:8080/retoricaweb/index.jsf as a default;
-* On deployment tab, make sure there is the retoricaweb:war under "Deploy at the server startup" (if you cannot find it, try adding it or simply click on apply -> Ok and then reopen the configuration window; Intellij should give you an error with a "Fix" button, click it;
+* In deployment tab, make sure there is the retoricaweb:war under "Deploy at the server startup" (if you cannot find it, try adding it or simply click on apply -> Ok and then reopen the configuration window; Intellij should give you an error with a "Fix" button, click it;
+* In deployment tab, check "use custom context root" and type "/retoricaweb" -> apply -> ok;
 * Try running the project